Kimberley

 of the nave

-On the south wall of the nave there is a stained glass window in memory of Captain Sydney Hanson, of the South Notts Hussars, who lost his life when the vessel ‘Leasowe Castle’ was torpedoed in May 1918.
+On the south wall of the nave there is a stained glass window in memory of Captain Sydney Hanson, of the South Notts Hussars, who drowned in May 1918 when HMS Leasowe Castle was sunk by a German submarine in the Mediterranean.
+His body was not recovered and he is remembered on the Chatby Memorial in Alexandria, Egypt.

-This window depicts in the upper half Christ rescuing Peter from the sea; and in the lower, Christ walking on the sea.
+This window depicts in the upper half Christ rescuing Peter from the sea and in the lower, Christ walking on the sea.